Study of nonclassicality in tripartite correlations beyond standard Bell nonlocality paradigm: Svetlichny strength and Mermin strength

-\begin{cor} Irreducible Svetlichny-box component, $\mu$, in the canonical decomposition given in Eq. (\ref{canoG>}) is invariant under LRO and permutations of the parties. \end{cor} \begin{proof} Since $\mathcal{G}$ is invariant under LRO and permutations of the parties, the irreducible Svetlichny-box component, $\mu$, in Eq. (\ref{canoG>}) is invariant under LRO. \end{proof}
+\begin{proposition} The Svetlichny strength $\mu$ of any box is invariant under LRO and permutations of the parties. \end{proposition} \begin{proof} The statement of this proposition follows from the fact that $\mathcal{G}$ is invariant under LRO and permutations of the parties. \end{proof}